thatCashBar/hello-world/README.md

 Hi Everyone!

-My name is Jaxon, I am 26 years old, and I love working with 3d Graphics/Game Development software!
+My name is Jaxon, I am 26 years old, and I create Hyper-Casual Mobile Games!

 Object-Oriented Programming/Game Development is my Life!
 [C# in Unity] (Used to Rock ActionScript2.0 and ActionScript3.0 in the Era of Online Flash Games)